DanielCufino/devrel-public-workshops/README.md

 1. In the Airflow UI, go to the Graph of your `personalize_newsletter` DAG, click on `Options` and notice the Dag Version drop down.
 How many versions are there?
 2. The change to the schedule doesn't actually change the graph of the DAG, but you can see the change from the code.
 Look at the `Code` tab for your DAG, and try toggling between the two versions.
 3. Let's make another change.
-Go to the code for your `personalize_newsletter` DAG and add a comment to the `get_user_info` task.
-Go back to the UI and refresh - was a new DAG version created?
+Go to the code for your `personalize_newsletter` DAG and add a task using the `@task` decorator that does anything (some simple math will work for this purpose).
+Go back to the UI and rerun the DAG - was a new DAG version created?

+> [!TIP]
+> New DAG versions are only created when the DAG's structure changes.
+Making a change to the task code will not prompt a new version.

 ## (Optional) Exercise 5: Deploy to Astro